-Cognitive empathy means seeing things from another person’s perspective–understanding why and how they are interpreting and responding to events taking place.
-Countless studies have repeatedly shown that individuals who excel at cognitive and emotional empathy find it easier to cooperate with others, help others, and defuse conflicts with others (Stocks, Lishner, & Decker, 2009).
+Cognitive empathy means seeing things from another person’s perspective, understanding why and how they are interpreting and responding to events taking place.
+Countless studies have repeatedly shown that individuals who excel at cognitive and emotional empathy find it easier to cooperate with, help, and defuse conflicts between others (Stocks, Lishner, & Decker, 2009).

 One of the best ways to improve empathy skills is to read fiction and biographies.
 When you read a novel or biography, the story unfolds in a character’s own words, putting you right there inside their minds and feelings.

 Neuroscience studies have reported that when reading fiction, there is more activity in parts of the brain that are involved in simulating what other people are thinking (Tamir, Bricker, Dodell-Feder, & Mitchell, 2016).
 Other studies have found that reading fictional narratives increased self-reported empathy and empathetic skills over time (Bal & Veltkamp, 2013).

 Engage in turn-taking games with young children, such as taking turns pressing the buttons on a toy, rolling a ball back and forth, or handing toys to each other.

 Psychologists Rodolfo Barragan and Carol Dweck (2014) found that even one-year-olds quickly begin to respond to new playmates as people to help and share with after playing games like these.